TRUMP ACCOUNTS FOR KIDS AND THE $1000 INVESTMENT FOR NEWBORNS : WHAT PARENTS NEED TO KNOW

 While the Trump Account is a great opportunity to build wealth from birth, it’s only part of the equation.
 Because what good is the money if your child doesn't know how to manage it?

 That’s where financial literacy comes in.
-Teaching kids how to budget, invest, and build wealth early ensures they don’t just have access to money —they know how to grow it.
+Teaching kids how to budget, invest, and build wealth early ensures they don’t just have access to money, but they also know how to grow it.
 When the time comes to take full control of their account, they’ll be equipped to make smart, informed decisions instead of squandering what could be a life-changing amount of money.

 That’s Exactly What KidVestors Does